eliphatfs/adversarial/adv/README.md

   - `RN18_FWAWP_TRADES`: NOT included in submission.
 ResNet 18 trained with FW-AdAmp w/ AWP and TRADES loss
   - `WRN28_ATAWP`: NOT included in submission.
 Wide ResNet 34 trained with AT-AWP
   - `WRN28_ATAWP_TRADES`: NOT included in submission.
 Wide ResNet 34 trained with TRADES-AWP
+  - **Models that are not included in submission will be made available on jbox.**
-- If no model name is provided (or `""` is provided), then the program will attempt to load a **checkpoint** from a path specified by `--model_path`.
+- If no model name is provided (or `""` is provided), then the program will attempt to load a [checkpoint](#checkpoint) from a path specified by `--model_path`.
 In this case the argument `--model` must be given to specify the architecture of the model.

-#### Other attacks

-`attack_main.py` also supports other attacks.
-To use alternative attacks, change parameter of `--attacker` into one of the following:

-- `pgd`: Baseline PGD attack provided by TA.
-- `arch_transfer`: Arch Transfer Attack. **NOTE: this attack somehow does not run on pytorch 1.8.1+cu102.
-But it should run on pytorch 1.7.1+cu101.**
-- `barrier`: Barrier Method Attack, solves the attacking optimization with Barrier Method.
-- `stochastic_sample`: Basic random sample attack.
-- `sobol_sample`: Improved random sampling attack, uses Sobol sequence for sampling.
-- `deepfool`: Deep Fool attack.
-- `second_order`: Solves the attacking optimization with second-order optimization methods.

 ### Defense